trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

    **NOTE:**

-   replace the values ‘n.m’ with the name of your installed file.
+   replace the values Ã¢â‚¬Ëœn.mÃ¢â‚¬â„¢ with the name of your installed file.

    $